ajenti/ajenti/docs/source/man/config.rst

 All the configuration files are store in ``/etc/ajenti`` :

   * **config.yml**: the main configuration file with all important parameters,
-  * **smtp.yml**: credentials to an email server relay, if you want to use some mail notifications or reset password functionality,
+  * **smtp.yml**: credentials for an email server relay, used for reset password functionality,
   * **users.yml**: the default file which contains user account for the user authentication provider.

 All configuration files use the `yaml format <https://en.wikipedia.org/wiki/YAML>`_